subnetter/subnet-docs/versioned_docs/version-0.1.0/dao/overview.md

 ---
 id: overview
-title: Project Funding
+title: Project Structure Overview
 sidebar_label: Overview
 ---

 ## The Subnet DAO
 The Subnet DAO is an organization that governs the development of the Subnet community and project.
-If you are interested in contributing to the Subnet project then we recommend you'll join the DAO.
-Please email subnetter@pm.me if you are interested in joining.
-We are going to publish more information about the Subnet DAO here.
+If you are interested in contributing to the Subnet project and feel you are aligned with the project values, then we welcome you to join it.
+To lean more about the Subnet DAO and to consider joining it, please join the [Subnet DOA Discord](https://discord.gg/SBUd85xNf9).

+## Subnet DAO Genesis NFT
+We are working on a free limited edition gnesis NFT to be given as a welcome present to all new Subnet DAO members.

 ## The Subnet Company
 The Subnet private company is a development company set up to oversea development of the project until first platform public launch.
 The company will issue equity to accredited investors and investors will purchase rights for $SUB coins at genesis time as part of their investment in the company.